 Cyclists are among the most vulnerable users of our streets.
-At Huber Thomas & Marcelle, we’re avid commuter and recreational cyclists ourselves, so we know the struggle to share the road firsthand.
+At Huber Thomas Law, we’re avid commuter and recreational cyclists ourselves, so we know the struggle to share the road firsthand.
 From car doors to careless drivers, and even poor road conditions, cyclists face unique threats.
-Unfortunately, pedestrians are also at risk, even in clearly marked cross walks.
-At Huber Thomas & Marcelle, we don’t take any accidents that happen to pedestrians or cyclists lightly.
+Unfortunately, pedestrians are also at risk, even on clearly marked crosswalks.
+At Huber Thomas Law, we don’t take any accidents that happen to pedestrians or cyclists lightly.
 Our accident attorneys have experience with both bicycle accidents and pedestrian accidents.
 We are also the law firm selected by Bike Law USA to represent injured bicyclists and advocate for better legal protections under the law.
 We can advise you on your rights and help you get the support you need.

 Protecting Your Rights On The Road

 When a cyclist or pedestrian is injured due to a negligent or reckless driver, they may be entitled to compensation.
 This can help cover the harm the accident caused, so you can recover fully.